SAP/luigi/docs/navigation-configuration.md

 A navigation path is any existing path in the navigation tree.
 It connects the following elements together:

 - The path of the main application, that is, the path in the browser URL.
 The path is defined in a Luigi navigation node through one of the following parameters, listed in order of precedence: **externalLink**, **link**, and **pathSegment**.
-- The **viewUrl** of a micro frontend rendered in the content area of the main application.
+- The **viewUrl** property of a micro frontend rendered in the content area of the main application.

-If you set **hideSideNav** property to `true`, the left navigation disappears when you click the affected node.
+If you set the **hideSideNav** property to `true`, the left navigation disappears when you click the affected node.
 It is set to `false` by default.

 A sample navigation structure looks as follows: